Zunaeed-Imran/php-for-absolute-beginners-in-bangla/README.md

 18. Function
 #### Practice some my own in prac1 branch
 06. prac6 // have practic a calculator in other branch "prac1" branch
-10. prac10 // have practice multipale case in switch statement "prac10" branch "prac10"
+10. prac10 // have practice multipale case in switch statement "prac10" branch "prac1"
+11. prac11 // function using array max function use in function. on branch "prac1"